dgaimpact/dga-platform/05_P5_RELATIONSHIP_CONTINUITY/README.md

 P5 does **not** own:

-- Prospect qualification or onboarding (P1 / P2)
+- prospecting, nurturing, or qualification (P1)
+- intake, onboarding, or activation (P2)
-- Audit execution or interpretation (P3)
+- audits or audit interpretation (P3)
-- Content creation or publishing (P4)
+- content creation, publishing, or discussion (P4)
-- CRM-style performance tracking
+- CRM workflows, task management, or performance tracking
+- satisfaction, engagement, retention, or “relationship health” metrics
-- Automated outreach or messaging
+- outreach tactics, scripts, or message templates
-- Outcome enforcement or guarantees
+- automated messaging, sequencing, or re-engagement logic

-If a system attempts to *replace* human intent, it violates this pillar.
+If action, interpretation, or outcomes are required, ownership lies elsewhere.

 ---